Sage/carbon/docs/testing-guide.md

 ### Adding new visual tests

-Chromatic is set-up to check for regressions in all component stories.
-Typically components will have the following stories files:
+Chromatic is set up to check for regressions in all component stories.
+Typically components will have the following story files:

 ```none
 .